aliyun/terraform-provider-alicloud/website/docs/r/cdn_domain_new.html.markdown

 * `cdn_type` - (Required, ForceNew) Cdn type of the accelerated domain.
 Valid values are `web`, `download`, `video`.
 * `scope` - (Optional) Scope of the accelerated domain.
 Valid values are `domestic`, `overseas`, `global`.
 Default value is `domestic`.
 This parameter's setting is valid Only for the international users and domestic L3 and above users .
 * `sources` - (Optional, Type: list) The source address list of the accelerated domain.
 Defaults to null.
 See Block Sources.
+* `certificate_config` - (Optional, Type: list, Available in 1.52.0+)  Certificate config of the accelerated domain.
+It's a list and consist of at most 1 item.

 ### Block sources